 His projects include WWF-UK's Living Planet Centre in Woking, Stratford Library at the University of East London, a 500-bed public hospital in Italy, the Engineering and Science Learning Centre at the University of Nottingham, Frick Chemistry Laboratory at Princeton University, Kroon Hall for the School of Forestry and Environmental Studies at Yale University, the Sanger Centre for Science and Mathematics and three other projects at Bryanston School, The Forum in Norwich, the Refectory at Norwich Cathedral, and a proposal for the Halley VI Research Station for the British Antarctic Survey.

-He is currently working on several major confidential projects in Central London as well as a new pavilion for Herne Hill Velodrome and the Engineering and Science Library at the University of Nottingham.
-Mike has lectured and tutored regularly at UK schools of architecture and has taught a postgraduate design course at Yale University.
+Mike has just completed a new Campus Center for Harvard University and a music school for King’s College School in Wimbledon, and is currently working on several major mixed-use projects in Central London.
+He has lectured and tutored regularly at UK schools of architecture and has taught a postgraduate design course at Yale University.

 - London 2012 Velodrome